 Host: Adam B. Kushner, CC'03, Outlook editor, Washington Post

-Join us in Washington, DC for an in-depth unfiltered discussion of current US-China interactions and the outlook of their relations in the future, as our panel of esteemed experts cover major issues such as Trade and Tariffs, IP theft and researchers ethnic profiling, Hong Kong crisis, National Security concerns such as Huawei, Geopolitical frictions such as the South China Sea and Philippines, and last but not least the effect of a possible Coronavirus pandemic.
+Join us for an in-depth unfiltered discussion of current US-China interactions and the outlook of their relations in the future, as our panel of esteemed experts cover major issues such as Trade and Tariffs, IP theft and researchers ethnic profiling, Hong Kong crisis, National Security concerns such as Huawei, Geopolitical frictions such as the South China Sea and the Philippines, and last but not least the origin and effect of the COVID-19 pandemic.
 There will be an opportunity to ask questions during the Q&A.

 - Cal Alumni Club of Washington DC

 100% of proceeds will be donated to Capital Area Food Bank initiative.

 Thomas J. Christensen is Professor of Public and International Affairs and Director of the China and the World Program at Columbia University.
 He arrived in 2018 from Princeton University where he was William P. Boswell Professor of World Politics of Peace and War, Director of the Princeton-Harvard China and the World Program, and faculty director of the Masters of Public Policy Program and the Truman Scholars Program.